 In October of 2012 the LVC hosted an easement party to highlight the Izaak Walton League conservation easement.
 The event offered an opportunity for the local residents to become acquainted with the LVC and to learn about conservation easements.
 Attending and assisting with presentations were: County Commissioners JoEllen Litz and Bill Ames, US Congressman James Gerlach, former Jonestown Mayor George Kaufman, representatives from the Kittatiny Ridge Coalition, Audubon PA, Lebanon Valley Rails to Trails, Lebanon County Wildlife Association as well as members of the Izaak Walton League and Union Township Supervisors.

-During the 2013 and 2014 spring migration seasons, the LVC offered refreshments and an educational exhibit to the Middle Creek Wildlife Management Area visitors at the Visitor Center, courtesy of the PA Game Commission.
+Since the 2013 spring migration seasons, the LVC offered refreshments and an educational exhibit to the Middle Creek Wildlife Management Area visitors at the Visitor Center, courtesy of the PA Game Commission.
 This opportunity allowed us to provide information about the Conservancy and our programs.
 The Conservancy offered our video “The Middle Creek Initiative” for visitors to view.
 The video is available for you to view on our website.
 Go to the “Middle Creek Initiative” under “Ongoing Projects”.
 The production was developed by the Conservancy about the Tundra Swan and the importance of the Lebanon Valley in the migration and survival of this great bird.